vendia/examples/workshops/food-and-beverage/optimized-distribution/README-Milestone6.md

 ## Key Takeaways
 Congratulations.
-You've successfully reached Milestone 6!
+You've successfully reached Milestone 6 Optional section!

 In this portion of the workshop you interacted with your node's GraphQL API using a CLI utility.
 Vendia is not opinionated about how you interact with data in your Uni.
 The CLI utility was written in golang but could just as easily have been written in [Node.js](https://github.com/vendia/examples/tree/main/features/share/graphql/node) or [Python](https://github.com/vendia/examples/tree/main/features/share/graphql/python3) - or a host of [other programming languages](https://graphql.org/code/#language-support).
 Ultimately, your application is simply interacting with a GraphQL API.